Sharing is caring!

-The Crab is another great post to do for your mental health, and works by relieving stress and fatigue.
-It might not be the easiest for the beginner yogi to do, but I’m sure all of my fellow 90’s babies remembering walking around backwards while doing ‘the crab’ in gym class on rainy days!
+The Crab is another great post to do for your mental health and works by relieving stress and fatigue.
+It might not be the easiest for the beginner yogi to do, but I’m sure all of my fellow 90’s babies remembering walking around backward while doing ‘the crab’ in gym class on rainy days!

 Oh, just me?
 Yikes…awkwaaaaaard…